Atlanta Rising blog

 Portman Holdings owns the building; the Georgia Tech Foundation owns the land

 Why should I care?

 The project includes state of the art technology including 1,000 smart glass windows, a duel-car computer operated elevator system, a collaboration core that will act as a common area and lobby for each floor, and the world’s tallest spiral staircase.
-There are also expected to be 25,000 SF of street level restaurants, called The Collective, including Wildleaf and El Burro Pollo Burritos.
+There are also expected to be 25,000 SF of street level restaurants, called The Collective, including Wildleaf and El Burro Pollo Burritos as well as the London born, Costa Coffee.
 There’s a massive television screen on the side of the building opposite The Collective intended to broadcast events

 Nick has extensive experience in real estate and a passion for exploring cities